 Curriculum Features Indigenous Melanesian Knowledge and Wisdom Western Knowledge System Spiritual Wisdom and Formal Knowledge: An Integrated Approach Content Traditional knowledge, skills, values and attitudes that evolve through generations Holistic and integrated Knowledge is private and sacred Logical analysis is not required Scientific knowledge and technical skills that are prescribed nationally Divided into autonomous subjects and taught individually Knowledge is public Analysis is significant Holistic knowledge, skills, values, and attitudes with focus on reflective, reflexive, and critical thinking.
-Integration of Pasin within education curriculum and pedagogy and also in subject discipline content Integration of modern technology and communication skills Process Based on observation, imitation, demonstration, and group participation Involves listening, advising, and trial and error learning Knowledge is acquired Learning is intrinsically motivated Based on lecturing, tutoring, and problem solving Involves listening, reading, writing, transmitting, and dispensing Knowledge is learned Learning is extrinsically motivated Adaptation of Adult Learning Principles - Problem- Based Learning & Community-Based Learning Integration of Pasin through various research methodologies /inquiry communities - both local and global.
+Integration of Pasin within education curriculum and pedagogy and also in subject discipline content Integration of modern technology and communication skills Process Based on observation, imitation, demonstration, and group participation Involves listening, advising, and trial and error learning Knowledge is acquired Learning is intrinsically motivated Based on lecturing, tutoring, and problem solving Involves listening, reading, writing, transmitting, and dispensing Knowledge is learned Learning is extrinsically motivated Adaptation of Adult Learning Principles - Problem-Based Learning & Community-Based Learning Integration of Pasin through various research methodologies /inquiry communities - both local and global.
 To do this establishing the concept of action research through Pasin may be the way forward

-Curriculum Features Indigenous Melanesian Knowledge and Wisdom Western Knowledge System Spiritual Wisdom and Formal Knowledge: An Integrated Approach Context Stresses values of communal harmony, cooperation and reciprocity Stresses values of individualism and competitiveness Learning throughout life education with focus on human/ social relationships - relational Preserves cultural identity Serves economic development Sense of community is significant with emphasis on communal harmony and sense of responsibility Draws from the past to inform the present Draws from the present to inform the future (social justice), respect, reciprocity, & cooperation - social capital Respect for Elders and Seniority Recognition of qualifications and experiences Formal qualifications Informal agreements shaped by the principles of reciprocity need to be established between teacher Centred on the learner Centred on the teacher or educator education institutions, schools, and community organisations to validate their voices and to serve Centred on people or human relationships Centred on the program as frameworks for PNG Melanesian contexts.
-Lifelong learning, it is ongoing Learning occurs outside of context Integration of Pasin Outcomes Situational and culturally tailored - contextual Standardised appraisal systems Contextually tailored with focus on the quality of outcomes Community sanctioned Nationally prescribed reward systems Recognition of community service as an essential component in teacher education programs, Role models in community Competency in teaching extending beyond the discourse of academic teaching and learning.
-Economic development and nation Enhancement of the group or collective community-centred building Involvement of community members in the assessment and evaluation stages of teacher Community development preparation, especially in subjects that are Relationships-oriented through the quality of strengthening social relations Performance oriented based on the quantity of outputs community-oriented.
+Curriculum Features Indigenous Melanesian Knowledge and Wisdom Western Knowledge System Spiritual Wisdom and Formal Knowledge: An Integrated Approach Context Stresses values of communal harmony, cooperation and reciprocity Preserves cultural identity Draws from the past to inform the present Stresses values of individualism and competitiveness Serves economic development Draws from the present to inform the future Learning throughout life education with focus on human/ social relationships - relational Sense of community is significant with emphasis on communal harmony and sense of responsibility (social justice), respect, reciprocity, & cooperation - social capital Respect for Elders and Seniority Recognition of qualifications and experiences Formal qualifications Informal agreements shaped by the principles of reciprocity need to be established between teacher Centred on the learner Centred on the teacher or educator education institutions, schools, and community organisations to validate their voices and to serve Centred on people or human relationships Centred on the program as frameworks for PNG Melanesian contexts.
+Integration of Pasin Lifelong learning, it is ongoing Learning occurs outside of context integration of Pasin Outcomes Situational and culturally tailored - contextual Standardised appraisal systems Contextually tailored with focus on the quality of outcomes Community sanctioned Nationally prescribed reward systems Recognition of community service as an essential component in teacher education programs, Role models in community Competency in teaching extending beyond the discourse of academic teaching and learning.
+Enhancement of the group or collective community-centred Community development Economic development and nation building Involvement of community members in the assessment and evaluation stages of teacher preparation, especially in subjects that are Relationships-oriented through the quality of strengthening social relations Performance oriented based on the quantity of outputs community-oriented.